Skip to main content

 Step 2: Enabling Contact Data

+Adding contact data to your dataset allows you to report on response rates and demographics in addition to your respondent funnel data.
 To use directory data in CX Dashboards, you need to make it available as a source.
 See Using Contact Data as a CX Dashboard Source for detailed steps.

-Step 3: Creating the Dashboard Dataset
+Step 4: Creating a Dashboard Dataset with Contact Data

 1. Create a data model dataset.